 History of Saigon Opera House

-Saigon Opera House was built in 1898 and first inaugurated in 1900 for the purpose of becoming an entertainment center for the elite.
+Saigon Opera House was built in 1898 and first inaugurated in 1900 to become an entertainment center for the elite.
 However, the Saigon Opera House gradually lost its customers due to the appearance of nightclubs, music bars, and dance halls.
-In 1944, the opera house was bombarded by Allies’ planes, causing severe damage and leading to the shutdown of Saigon Opera House.
-In 1955, the opera house was renovated and used as the Congress House (later called the House of Representatives) of the Republic of Vietnam.
+In 1944, the opera house was bombarded by Allies’ planes, causing severe damage and leading to its shutdown.
+In 1955, the opera house was renovated and used as the Republic of Vietnam’s Congress House (later called the House of Representatives).

-After 1975, Saigon Opera House was restored to its original function which was performing arts.
-In 1998, the city authority provided a large renovation to preserve the original French architectural style of the opera house.
+After 1975, Saigon Opera House was restored to its original function, which was performing arts.
+In 1998, the city authority provided an extensive renovation to preserve the original French architectural style of the opera house.

 Structure of Saigon Opera House

-The architecture of the Saigon Opera House is quite unique.
-The opera house was designed by a group of French architects including Félix Olivier, Eugène Ferret and Ernest Guichard in the Gothic style which was prevalent in France in the 19th and early 20th centuries.
+The architecture of the Saigon Opera House is unique.
+It was designed by a group of French architects, including Félix Olivier, Eugène Ferret, and Ernest Guichard, in the Gothic style, which was prevalent in France in the 19th and early 20th centuries.

-One of the outstanding architectural features of this opera house is the sculpture, which can be seen in both the exterior and interior of the building.
-All the inscriptions, sculptures and furnishings were designed in the same model of many opera houses in France in the late 19th century by a famous French artist at that time.
+One of the outstanding architectural features of this opera house is the sculpture, which can be seen on both the exterior and interior of the building.
+A famous French artist designed all the inscriptions, sculptures, and furnishings in the late 19th century, following the model of many opera houses in France.

-The style of Saigon Opera House generally follows the flamboyant style of the French 3rd Republic.
+The Saigon Opera House’s style generally follows the flamboyant style of the French 3rd Republic.
 Anyone who has been to France can easily recognize that the architecture of the facade of this opera house is greatly influenced by the style of Petit Palais, an art museum built in France in the same year as the Saigon Opera House.

-In 2008, Lyon City (France) authority provided the financial aid to Saigon Opera House to install the light system.
-At night, you can see the opera house is light up with colorful light, attracting young people coming here to hang out, taking photos, and enjoy the boba milk tea.
+In 2008, the Lyon City (France) authority provided financial aid to Saigon Opera House to install the light system.
+At night, you can see the opera house lit up with colorful lights, attracting young people to hang out, take photos, and enjoy the boba milk tea.

-In front of the Saigon Opera House, there used to be a small park with fountains, but since the Ho Chi Minh City Metro project started in 2008, this green park has been removed, fenced and covered by large panels.
-The city authority will rebuild or relocate the Lam Son Park in the future after the metro project is completed.
+There used to be a small park with fountains in front of the Saigon Opera House, but since the Ho Chi Minh City Metro project started in 2008, this green park has been removed, fenced, and covered by large panels.
+The city authority will rebuild or relocate Lam Son Park after the metro project is completed.

 Performance and Tickets at Saigon Opera House